Social Justice Committee

 - Mental health reformer Dorothea Dix.

 - The abolitionists John Quincy Adams, and Julia Ward Howe.

 - The women’s rights leaders Susan B. Anthony and Elizabeth Cady Stanton.

 We have always been a faith that calls for living out our beliefs in our daily lives.
 We have always declared that how we live our lives matters more than the words we speak.

 “Be not simply good; be good for something.”

-Community Meals Program – 4 times a year First UU Wausau plans and cooks a free, hot community meal served as part of the meal ministry at First Presbyterian church, in collaboration with 14 other faith communities.
+Four times a year, UU Wausau plans and cooks a free, hot community meal served as part of the meal ministry at First Presbyterian Church in collaboration with fourteen other faith communities.
 Youth and families are invited to be part of this ministry.

-Community Focus Collections– One Sunday a month, from October through May, we give away the entire Sunday collection to local and global programs that match our mission and vision for creating compassion, hope, and justice.
+The third Sunday of every month, from October through May, we give away the entire Sunday collection to local and global programs that match our mission and vision for creating compassion, hope, and justice.